Anarchism in Georgia (country)

 Georgian anarchists.
 Standing, from left: Sandro Gabunia, Georgy Gogelia, Varlam Cherkezishvili.
 Sitting: Archil Jorjadze, George Dekanozishvili and Mikheil Tsereteli.

 Anarchism in Georgia (ანარქიზმი საქართველოში) began to emerge during the late 19th century out of the Georgian national liberation movement and the Russian nihilist movement.
-It reached its apex during the 1905 Russian Revolution, after a number of anarchists returned from exile to participate in revolutionary activities, such as in the newly-established Gurian Republic.
+It reached its apex during the 1905 Russian Revolution, after a number of anarchists returned from exile to participate in revolutionary activities, such as in the newly established Gurian Republic.

-Georgian anarchists Mikheil Tsereteli and Varlam Cherkezishvili played a major role in the development of anarchist ideas in the country, but unlike European and Russian anarchists, Georgians actively fought for national liberation.
+Georgian anarchists Mikheil Tsereteli and Varlam Cherkezishvili played a major role in the development of anarchist ideas in the country, but unlike other European and Russian anarchists, Georgians actively fought for national liberation.
 This ideology against statehood was supported by those Georgian politicians who led the struggle for the liberation of the Georgian people and fought for national self-determination throughout their lives.
 As for the anarchist theory of the extinction of the state, the outcry against centralism and for the decentralization of government was the ideal of all progressive-minded people in Georgia and the basis of the country's success.
 They fought for the autonomy of Georgia, and went even further: in the 1910s they demanded full independence for the country.
 They defended the slogan of "equality of all nations" and they believed that only after achieving national independence could the nation take care of its social situation.

 The Georgian anarchist movement was weakened during World War I, as its Georgian members were working abroad.
 Following the Russian Revolution, anarchism was no longer a relevant political force.
 Georgian anarchists still uncompromisingly fought against Leninism, condemning all forms of violence, including its expression as a state.
 In their view, only free people could achieve progress.
 They fought against the dictatorship of the proletariat brought by the Red Army invasion of Georgia.